-Choir member Rowena Russell wrote an account of the choir's first 'bootcamp' for 2019, which was held at the Tugalong Group Retreat at Canyonleigh in January, 2019
+Ambassador, Rowena wrote an account of the choir's first ever Holiday Music Bootcamp held in January this year, which was held at the Tugalong Group Retreat at Canyonleigh in the beautiful Southern Highlands of NSW.

 The January 2019 Choir ‘Boot Camp’ was held out at the Tugalong Group Retreat outside of Canyonleigh.
 This camp was the first time the choir had met up after the Western Front Singing Tour, so many were excited to get back into singing.
 This camp would be the first time the choir attempted many new things, with amazing results!